pac4j/pac4j/README.md

 ### OpenID support

-To use myopenid.com for authentication, you should use the *org.pac4j.openid.client.MyOpenIdClient* class:
+To use Google and OpenID for authentication, you should use the *org.pac4j.openid.client.GoogleOpenIdClient* class:

     // declare the client
-    MyOpenIdClient client = new MyOpenIdClient();
+    GoogleOpenIdClient client = new GoogleOpenIdClient();
     client.setCallbackUrl("/callbackUrl");
-    // send the user to myopenid.com for authentication WebContext context = new J2EContext(request, response);
+    // send the user to Google for authentication WebContext context = new J2EContext(request, response);
     // we assume the user identifier is in the "openIdUser" request parameter response.sendRedirect(client.getRedirectionUrl(context, false, false));

-...after successfull authentication, in the client application, on the callback url (for MyOpenId)...
+...after successfull authentication, in the client application, on the callback url...

     // get the OpenID credentials
     OpenIdCredentials credentials = client.getCredentials(context));
-    // get the myOpenID profile
+    // get the GooglOpenID profile
-    MyOpenIdProfile profile = client.getUserProfile(credentials, context);
+    GoogleOpenIdProfile profile = client.getUserProfile(credentials, context);
     System.out.println("Hello: " + profile.getDisplayName());

 ### Multiple clients